chriseyre2000/contentful-to-neo4j/README.md

 Known issues:

-1. Lists are not ordered.
-2. Embedded images are not referenced.
+1. Embedded images are not referenced.
-3. Seems to hang at end - need to close the session when done.
+2. Seems to hang at end - need to close the session when done.
-4. No tests.
+3. No tests.
-5. No batching of commands.
+4. No batching of commands.
-6. Only works with a local neo4j client.
-7. Assumes the neo4j user account is being used.
-8. Only handles string and number primitives.
+5. Only handles string and number primitives in fields.
-9. No paging of contentful
+6. No paging of contentful